Goals and Competencies

 Program Goals

-Benchmark: Annually, the PA Program will plan and host (6) recruitment activities that focus on reaching applicants with varied life experiences.
+Benchmark: Annually, the PA Program will plan and host (6) recruitment activities that are distributed in a broad range of locations and types of settings

-Benchmark: 90% of the student cohort will rate program support and institutional support services at least a 3.5 out of 5.0 on a 5-point Likert scale.
+Benchmark: Mean ratings of student satisfaction of at least a 3.5 out of 5.0 on a 5-point Likert scale rating academic advising and student support services as helpful

 Data Source: National Commission on Certification of Physician Assistants (NCCPA) PANCE performance reports

-Benchmark: 90% of the student cohort is rated at least a 3.5 out of 5.0 on a 5-point Likert scale for demonstrating clinical competence during Supervised Clinical Practice Experiences (SCPEs).
+Benchmark: Mean ratings of at least a 3.5 out of 5.0 on a 5-point Likert scale for demonstrating clinical competence during Supervised Clinical Practice Experiences (SCPEs)

 Data Source: Preceptor evaluation of students